Buying food in santiago

 An expensive, but high-end fish.
 Yes, everything comes in cryovaced bags and most of it is frozen.
 But you can also find sashimi, affordable freshly shucked oysters, ceviche, salmon roe and other hard to find delicacies.

 Located in Recoleta (Patronato), there are many Asian markets on this street.
 Once you arrive, you will have many options.
-I love this market because it is well stocked and the layout makes it easy to find absolutely everything.
+I like this market because it is well stocked and the layout makes it easy to find absolutely everything, though I find it a tad less clean.

 Antonia López de Bello 346, Recoleta, Región Metropolitana